-The story of Jewell Baptist church is really the story of Daniel Ashley Jewell and his extraordinary accomplishments in this remote corner of Hancock County.
+You are looking at one of the most remarkable rural churches in Georgia.
+Located in the little hamlet of Jewell, not far from the Ogeechee River Shoals, Jewell Baptist is really the story of Daniel Ashley Jewell and his extraordinary accomplishments in this remote corner of Hancock County.
 Daniel was born in 1822 and migrated south from New Hampshire in the 1840s to seek his fortune.
 He found it on the shoals of the Ogeechee River, when he founded a cotton mill in 1857 that would come to be known as Jewell Mills.
 The mill prospered mightily and, along with it, the self-sufficient community that furnished the workers for the mill, which also was named Jewell.
 Mr. Jewell married a local girl, Mary Shea and they had several children.
 One of his granddaughters, Ida Cason, would later marry Fuller Callaway in this church and become the matriarch of another great Georgia textile dynasty.

 As the village grew, the need for a local Baptist church grew with it and, in 1869, Jewell Baptist was established out of the Long Creek Baptist conference.
 They met in the local schoolhouse initially but Mr. Jewell agreed to fund the building of what was then called, ‘The Missionary Baptist Church of Christ at Jewell’, and what a church it was.
 The church itself is a marvel of construction and especially so for a rural church.
 There are a few exceptions but almost all the rural churches of the time were the classic white frame churches in simple box layout with various embellishments, such as steeples added to the later ones.